paulmakepeace/descrypi/README.md

 # Descry Pi

-Find ("descry") freshly installed Raspberry Pi(s) on your network!
+Find Raspberry Pi(s) on your network without connecting a keyboard and monitor, or digging around in DHCP lease tables!

-This toolset aims to be easier than using `fing` and, ultimately, more useful.

-Currently, it's written in Python 3 with no Python package dependencies, and should work on macOS and Linux.
+Then, using auto-generated inventory files, harness the power of Ansible to setup your cluster.

 ## Installation

 ### Dependencies

-There is an external dependency on a common executable though: install `fping`:
+DescryPi is written in Python 3 with no Python package dependencies, and should work on macOS and Linux.

+You'll need Python 3 and `fping`:

-* macOS: `brew install fping`
+* macOS: `brew install python fping`
-* Ubuntu: `sudo apt-get install fping`
+* Ubuntu: `sudo apt-get install python3 fping`
 * etc

-It also uses `arp` but you almost certainly have that.
+It also uses `arp` but you almost certainly already have that.
 (If not, it's in the Linux net-tools package.)

-### The App
+### Download

 ```shell
 git clone git@github.com:paulmakepeace/descrypi.git